ADBond/bga-calypso/README.md

 * animations - let calypso cards & trick pile appear after animation is finished rather than early
 * ~~Fix dealer button animation - not really fixed but removed.
 Fine for now~~
-* New cards in calypso get eaten by calypso animation - need to handle this!
+* ~~New cards in calypso get eaten by calypso animation - need to handle this!~~
+  * details to fiddle with - maybe make calypso a _teeny_ bit quicker to go off??
+  * ditch transformation on calypso cards before they go off? (so they go in the right direction?)
   * ~~maybe calypso animation should head to player boxes to help signify scoring being there - parking this idea~~
+* Ditch calypso completed summaries at end of hands

 ## For a different branch